is-enaga/is-enaga/README.md

 -->

 ## 日本の地震学Pythonライブラリ Libraries for seismology in Japan
-Sorry but I will provide these libraries only to direct acquaintance because they are not sophisticated.
+Sorry but I will provide these libraries only to direct acquaintance because they are not so sophisticated.
 However if you are interested, please contact me in person or via twitter.
 I may share more information about the library.
 Especially if you are a student of seismology in Japan, I am happy to support your research by sharing my labrary.